Social-Emotional Learning Overview: Key Insights and Practical Explanation

 Social-emotional learning (SEL) is an educational approach that helps individuals understand and manage emotions, build positive relationships, and make responsible decisions.
 It plays a vital role in shaping how people interact with others and navigate daily challenges.
 In both academic and personal settings, SEL supports balanced development beyond traditional subject knowledge.

-Core Components of Social-Emotional Learning
+Core Parts of Social Emotional Learning

 Self-awareness